pingel-org/axle/axle-docs/src/main/tut/RoadMap.md

 See [Release Notes](/release_notes/) for the record of previously released features.

-## 0.3.6 (May 26, 2017)
+## 0.3.6 (May 29, 2017)
+* Replace Akka with Monix for animating visualizations
+* `ScatterPlot` `play` to awt
+* Update animation docs: Visualize.md and GroupedBarCharts.md

+## 0.4.0 (May 31, 2017)
 * -algorithm and -visualize should go to axle-core
 * -games and -languages and axle.data should go to axle-examples
 * Remove Spark spoke
 * Publish Scala 2.12 artifacts

-## 0.4.0 (May 29, 2017)
-* Remove Spark impacts on Functor, etc, and just use Cats versions
-* Replace Akka with Monix or FS2 for animating visualizations

 ## 0.4.x (Summer 2017)
 * Fix implicit numeric widening warnings
+* Remove Spark impacts on Functor, etc, and just use Cats versions
 * `axle.web.Table` and `HtmlFrom[Table[T]`
+* Factor Draw to return something other than Component
 * Clean up GA doc
 * Fix sbt-release plugin (use sbt-sonatype?)
 * … as Stream.from(Int)